TIFFANY CHANG

-She served as Cover Conductor for the Lyric Opera of Chicago and Washington National Opera (Grounded), as well as made recent conducting debuts at Minnesota Opera (The Song Poet, world premiere), Portland Opera (Tosca), and Opera Columbus (Tosca).
+She was recently a guest conductor for the Ryan Opera Center at the Lyric Opera of Chicago and served as cover conductor for Washington National Opera (Grounded).
+She made conducting debuts at Minnesota Opera (The Song Poet, world premiere), Portland Opera (Tosca), and Opera Columbus (Tosca).
 She also held the Elizabeth Buccheri Opera Residency at the Washington National Opera (La bohème) and was invited twice to conduct at The Dallas Opera as part of the Hart Institute for Women Conductors.

-Her other engagements include BlueWater Chamber Orchestra, OperaHub, College Light Opera Company, Xanthos Ensemble, Pro Arte Chamber Orchestra of Boston, Brookline Symphony Orchestra, Oberlin Conservatory Orchestras, Boston University Orchestras, Baldwin Wallace Symphony Orchestra, Parkway Concert Orchestra, Boston Youth Symphony Orchestra, Northern Ohio Youth Orchestras, among others.
-She remains a regular guest conductor in Boston with the Dinosaur Annex New Music Ensemble and ALEA III.
+Her other guest conducting engagements include BlueWater Chamber Orchestra, OperaHub, College Light Opera Company, Dinosaur Annex New Music Ensemble, ALEA III, Xanthos Ensemble, Pro Arte Chamber Orchestra of Boston, Brookline Symphony Orchestra, Parkway Concert Orchestra, Fulton Summer Music Academy Orchestra, Boston Youth Symphony Orchestra, Northern Ohio Youth Orchestras, among others.

-Chang also authors a blog called Conductor as CEO, where she takes ideas from other industries and shares how they apply to arts leaders.
+She authors a blog called Conductor as CEO, where she takes ideas from other industries and shares how they apply to arts leaders.
 Her "refreshing and thoughtful" leadership on and off the podium has led her to become an active speaker and contributor for organizations such as the Canton Symphony, Girls Who Conduct, Sound Mind, Boston Conservatory, Notes from the Podium, PM World Journal, and Routledge Publishing.
+She’s also been a participant of global leadership development cohorts such as Forefront and the altMBA.

 For the first decade of her career, she revolutionized orchestral programs as a conductor at Oberlin Conservatory, Berklee College of Music, Boston University, and Baldwin Wallace Conservatory.